ywamjapan/ywamjapan.org/content/en/about/what.md

   icon = "bible"
   icon_pack = "fas"
   name = "Training"
   description = "Our introductory course, the Discipleship Training School (YWAM DTS), is offered in many nations and languages.
-It’s an intensive six months of growing more like Jesus and serving Him in the world.<br /><br />Through our training programs and YWAM’s YWAM’s University of the Nations we aim to equip Christians to grow in their relationship with God and to serve others.
-Our courses focus on subjects like healthcare, the Bible, business development and biblical counseling."
+It’s an intensive six months of growing more like Jesus and serving Him in the world.<br /><br />Through our training programs and YWAM’s University of the Nations we aim to equip Christians to grow in their relationship with God and to serve others.
+Our courses focus on subjects like healthcare, the Bible, business development and biblical counselling."

 [[feature]]
   icon = "heart"